 Cuttings should be checked regularly and any cuttings showing signs of disease should be removed.
 Softwood cuttings will root in about six weeks.
 Hardwood cuttings will take two or three months to root.
 To check for roots, gently tug on the cutting.

-Dividing is simply separating plant parts that already have roots and leaves.
+Dividing is simply separating plant parts that already have roots and stems.
 Many perennials which grow in clumps are easy to divide.
 Shrubs with multiple stems can also be divided.
 A simple method is to plunge two shovels or spading forks back to back into the center of the clump.
 Then the handles are pulled together to pry the clump apart.

 Stooling is a method of encouraging roots to grow on woody stems so they can be divided.
 Stooling is commonly used to propagate dwarf rootstocks for grafting fruit trees.